ParAlg/gbbs/benchmarks/SCAN/IndexBased/experiments/README.md

 [ppSCAN](https://github.com/RapidsAtHKUST/ppSCAN),
 and the running time of [GS\*-Index](http://www.vldb.org/pvldb/vol11/p243-wen.pdf).

+Times from the original experiment runs used in the paper submission are in `experiment-results.tar.gz`, which may be opened with the command `tar xvf experiment-results.tar.gz`

 To run the experiments:
 * Run `bash download_graphs.bash` to download all the graphs used in the experiments.